shinopill/AMT_PROJET/README.md

 ### DB resource :

-Once in the Wildfly management:

 ### Deploy the sql driver :

 You have to download the last mysql connector 'https://dev.mysql.com/downloads/connector/j/' or use the one in the images/wildfly directory

+Then you go in the Wildfly management:

 Deployment -> + Upload a Deployment -> Select the mysql driver.

 ### Add a Datasource for sql

+In the management :

 Configuration -> Subsytems -> Datasource & Drivers -> Datasource -> click on + and annd a Datasource.
 For the Datasource do the following for each part :
 ```
 1) Select mysql